shoestringdba/Check-SqlInstance/README.md

 # Check-SqlInstance
 Check-SqlInstance uses Powershell to return selected information about a SQL Server instance.
 The Comment-based help is excepted below.
 You can also access it using Get-Help.

+This is the code for the post [Returning Basic Instance Information with Powershell](https://shoestringdba.com/?p=662).

 ```
 <#
     .SYNOPSIS